 Climate change; rising sea levels and more frequent storms and surges.

 Without active monitoring and protection (such as fencing off nesting areas), both species would be in serious decline.

-The goal of this group is to raise awareness, advocate for these shorebird species, and help protect and monitor their breeding habitats on the beach.
+The shorebird group aims to raise awareness, advocate for these species, and help protect and monitor their breeding habitats on the beach.